 Connect With a Member of Our Appellate Law Team

 Randall DiBella has received an AV Preeminent® rating in the Martindale-Hubbell® Peer Review Rating™, which reflects that fellow attorneys consider him to be practicing at the highest level of professional excellence.
 Attorney DiBella, whose Practice Areas include Civil Litigation, Personal Injury, Land Use & Environmental Law and Municipal Law, has been honored as a Best Mentor by the Connecticut Law Tribune.

 Dan Casagrande has served as outside Assistant Corporation Counsel for the City of Danbury from 1990 through the present and has been honored as a “Giant Slayer” among Connecticut counsel for his high-profile Municipal Law work on behalf of towns and cities.
 In 2019, he was named a Marvin J. Glink Private Practice Local Government Lawyer of the Year by the International Municipal Lawyers Association (IMLA).
 He also focuses on Planning & Zoning, Land Use, and Land Use & Environmental Law.

 William Franklin has focused entirely on civil litigation and appeals in his many decades with Cramer & Anderson.
-He has broad experience before both the Connecticut Supreme Court and Connecticut Appellate Court, where he has litigated dozens of claims on a broad range of issues.
+He has broad experience before both the Connecticut Supreme Court and Connecticut Appellate Court, where he has personally briefed and argued in excess of forty civil cases on a broad range of issues.